geoserver/geoserver/doc/en/user/source/security/tutorials/cas/index.rst

 =======================

-This tutorial introduces GeoServer CAS support and walks through the process of setting up authentication aganist an CAS server.
+This tutorial introduces GeoServer CAS support and walks through the process of setting up authentication against a CAS server.
 It is recommended that the :ref:`security_auth_chain` section be read before proceeding.

 CAS server certificates